nas5w/100-days-of-code-frontend/README.md

 ### :bulb: Quick Takeaway

+Imagine that you have a large web development project with a number of different developers working on a lot of different tasks.
+Rather than all working in the same files, you might want to modularize them as much as possible.
+Webpack helps enable this by letting your team work modularly and then, come time to build the application, Webpack will stick it all together: HTML, CSS/Sass, JavasScript, images, etc. Webpack isn't the only module bundler, but it seems to be the front-runner at the moment.

 ### :star: Learning Areas and Ideas

 ## ESLint

 ### :book: Definition

+ESLint is an open source JavaScript linting utility originally created by Nicholas C. Zakas in June 2013.
+Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn’t adhere to certain style guidelines.
+There are code linters for most programming languages, and compilers sometimes incorporate linting into the compilation process.
+(Source: [eslint.org](https://eslint.org/docs/about/))

 ### :bulb: Quick Takeaway

+Linting is a fantastic tool for code quality, readability, and consistency.
+Using a linter will help you catch syntax and formatting mistakes before they go to production.
+You can run linters manually or include them in your build/deployment process.

 ### :star: Learning Areas and Ideas